 CNBC's Jeff Cox expresses his skepticism on the talk about a market correction arriving in the next couple of weeks.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including the ECB effectively releasing more than 100 billion euros, and a big day for Siemens as they prepare to counter GE on Alstom.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including a decline in German industrial production.

 Tim Draper, Draper Fisher Jurvetson managing director, discusses the type of businesses Silicon Valley is investing in and mining bitcoin.
 Draper says the real money will be made in bitcoin itself and the ecosystem created around the currency.

 Marijuana is facing a new hurdle in the state of California.
 CNBC's Jane Wells reports how illegal pot production is contributing to the state's drought problem.

 Michael Olson, Piper Jaffray senior research analyst, explains why he raised the price target on King Digital to $28 per share and is "optimistic" on the gaming space.